dixie-chick/Kickstarter_Analysis/README.md

 ![successful_campaign_length](https://user-images.githubusercontent.com/79612565/111403843-f50fe300-868a-11eb-867e-6078cb78cbf2.png)

-## Is it determined a successful campaign can be launched in Spring and Summer with a goal of <$1,000, particularly, the month of May.
+## A successful campaign can be launched in Spring and Summer with a goal less than $1,000 especially the month of May.